13rac1/shebl/README.md

 3. Use: https://github.com/nsf/termbox-go for a better UI
 4. Scroll through the input to create "breakpoints"
 5. Optionally display line numbers
-6. Allow user to enter their own commands
+6. Allow user to enter/edit commands
 7. Watch variables